aadityasivaS/todolist-app/README.md

 3. Add firebase to the project https://firebase.flutter.dev/docs/overview
 4. In the firebase console enable email signin .
 > 👆 Do not enable the passwordless signin in firebase console

-5. make a file called secrets.json and put your pixabay API key ``
-{
-  "pixabayAPIKey": "your pixabay api key"
-}
-``